ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-example-C-to-AS-symm title="Example C-to-AS POST /token Request for an Access Token Bound to an Asymmetric Key."}

-In the example above, the Client specifies that its authentication credential in the OSCORE group is the CCS shown in {{fig-client-auth-cred}}.
+In the example above, the client specifies that its authentication credential in the OSCORE group is the CCS shown in {{fig-client-auth-cred}}.

 ~~~~~~~~~~~
 {